 Expats need networks and they need them fast.
 Expat executives need to network to facilitate business and gain local credibility.
 Non-working expats, need to network so they know who to call for X, Y or Z – especially if they (or their children) are rushed to the emergency room and need a translator and/or moral support at 2am.
 Make it a priority to get involved with some of the wonderful social, professional and/or women’s organisations here.
 France has a very supportive expatriate community and new expats here will feel very welcomed.

 - Association of American Wives of Europeans (AAWE)

 - Federation of American Women’s Clubs Overseas (FAWCO)

 - Women’s International Club (Le WIC de Paris)

 In addition to friends, seek mentors.
 These are people that can offer priceless knowledge gained from years of living here in France.
 Mentors can be the heads of local business associations, presidents of local expat clubs, community liaison officers in your organisation, independent entrepreneurs who might provide the necessary impetus for you to start a business here, and/or expat life coaches, who are typically longer-term, very well-connected expats who know all about the local culture, expectations and challenges.

 6. Go forth and enjoy

 Whether you came to France for work, business, love, the adventure or just the chance to start a new life, this dynamic region offers a wealth of opportunities for you to recreate your life and identity here.
-So, make the most of your time here: be open to new ideas; think creatively about what you can do; try new things; believe in your abilities; and above all else… go forth and have the time of your life!
+So, make the most of your time here: be open to new ideas; think creatively about what you can do; try new things (online dating as a woman is a great way to activate your local love life at your own pace); believe in your abilities; and above all else… go forth and have the time of your life!